 Lisa didn’t grow up attending church.
 As a teen, she started attending a local Baptist church with her boyfriend.
 At age 16 she accepted Jesus Christ as her Lord and Savior and was baptized.
 A few months later “the guy left, but God stayed.”

 Lisa first found God through music and thought she would be a high school choral director.
 God had other plans.
 Lisa received a bachelor’s degree in Music Education from the University of South Florida and served as a church music director for six years.
 Around year 4 of the 6, Lisa heard God calling her to become a pastor.
 The family refers to this event at the LCD- the life-changing decision.
 A few months later, Lisa, Ed and their two small daughters left Florida for North Carolina.

-In 2000, Lisa received a Master of Divinity degree from Duke Divinity School and was later ordained a United Methodist minister in 2003.
-She’s served congregations in Largo, St. Petersburg, and DeBary and currently serves as the pastor of Trinity United Methodist Church in Sarasota, Florida.
+In 2000, Lisa received a Master of Divinity degree from Duke Divinity School and was later ordained a United Methodist minister in 2003 in the Florida Conference.
+She’s served congregations in Largo, St. Petersburg, DeBary, and Sarasota.
+She currently serves as the senior pastor of Coronador Community United Methodist Church in New Smyrna Beach, Florida.

 Click here for a recording of Lisa’s testimony made in 2014.